-There are many elements of cost in arbitration.
-The easiest way to review all of them is to consider the process that exIsts in two arbitral institutions with worldwide operations: JAMS and the American Arbitration Association (AAA).
-Both are highly successful, full-service organizations.
+There are many elements of cost in arbitration cases.
+The easiest way to review all of them is to consider the process that exists in two arbitral institutions with worldwide operations: JAMS and the American Arbitration Association (AAA).
 It is certainly possible to arbitrate more cheaply with an unaffiliated neutral, such as a senior attorney in private practice.
-But such a person is not likely to offer the full range of support available from a large provider of arbitration services.
+However, such a person is not likely to offer the full range of support available from a large provider of arbitration services.

 Potential costs are:

 E. Hearing room rental